Stuartlab-UCSC/hexmap-view/public/zurhfads/_sources/mapManager.txt

 some magic to produce values for a list of target node IDs.
 These IDs and values are sent to the target map as a generated attribute.

+The below shows the workflow for reflecting a group of samples from a sample map onto a gene map.

 .. image:: mapManager.png
    :width: 800 px